Chengqi

 We used 2010–2023 IRS Form 990 data to identify nonprofit hospitals that used municipal bonds and describe their characteristics, including size, location, and wealth.
 We calculated the total amount of annual debt that nonprofit hospitals together take on in municipal bonds.
 To assess the impact of use of municipal bonds, we examined changes in land, buildings, and equipment after hospitals borrow using a staggered difference-in-differences event-study design.
 We also measured changes in hospital stock portfolios and expenses like top executive compensations to assess whether the bonds were used for alternative reasons.

-— Working Paper
+— Job Market Paper II

 — Work in Progress